neringabickmore/moneypot/testing.md

 #### Unsolved bugs ####

-1. Audio does not work on iOS.
+1. Audio does not work on mobile and tablet with iOS.
-2. Contact form does not work on iOS.
+2. Contact form does not work on mobile and tablet with iOS.
 3. The site is not opperational on Internet Explorer.

 ## Further testing ##